interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 <div class="alert alert-warning" markdown="1">
 __Want to know how to win the game?__ Here's a sequence of actions that should result in a winning state, if you've implemented the game correctly.
-You can play through the full Action Castle game with the following commands: take pole, go out, go south, catch fish with pole, go north, pick rose, go north, go up, get branch, go down, go east, give the troll the fish, go east, hit guard with branch, get key, go east, get candle, go west, go down, light lamp, go down, light candle, read runes, get crown, go up, go up, go up, unlock door, go up, give rose to the princess, propose to the princess, wear crown, down, down, east, east, sit on throne
+You can play through the full Action Castle game with the following commands:
+`take pole, go out, go south, catch fish with pole, go north, pick rose, smell rose, go north, go up, get branch, go down, go east, give the troll the fish, go east, hit guard with branch, get key, go east, get candle, go west, go down, light lamp, go down, light candle, read runes, get crown, go up, go up, go up, unlock door, go up, give rose to the princess, propose to the princess, wear crown, down, down, east, east, sit on throne`
 </div>